Denisha Jones

 Lets Connect

-I offer keynotes, workshops, courses, and professional learning communities.
+I offer keynotes, workshops, courses, and facilitate communities of practice.
 Contact me today so we can discuss how I can help your teachers improve their pedagogy, increase student engagement, and reclaim their motivation and joy.

 denisha@djonesconsultant.com